Continuous-wave quantum light control via engineered Rydberg-induced dephasing: Free Space

 where $\mathcal{V}(z,z')=C_6/|z-z'|^6$ and $C_6$ is an interaction coefficient \cite{Saffman2010}.
-Similar to the cavity case, we consider a single incident control photon and allow multiple probe photons, but only include interactions between Rydberg atoms in different branches, assuming their principal quantum numbers to be very different, so that they have very different dipole moments.
+Similar to the cavity case, we consider a single incident control photon and allow multiple probe photons, but only include interactions between Rydberg atoms in different branches.
+This is justified when the principal quantum number of the control Rydberg state $\ket{r_\mathrm{c}}$ is significantly higher than that of the probe Rydberg state $\ket{r_\mathrm{p}}$, or when the probe and control Rydberg states are near a Förster resonance, as discussed in detail in Appendix \ref{appendix:a}.
 Lastly, we include the propagation $\hat{\mathcal{H}}_{\mathrm{propag}}$ and the reservoir $\hat{\mathcal{H}}_{\mathrm{res}}$ Hamiltonians.

-In the following we consider the dynamics of the probe and control branches separately, by assuming that the characteristic time scales for probing are much faster than for storage of the control photon.
+In the following we consider the dynamics of the probe and control branches separately, by assuming that the characteristic timescales for probing are much faster than for storage of the control photon.